PLEASE NOTE: As of Fall 2018, this program is not accepting new majors or minors.

-Bill Best, director of science, technology and society, mechanical engineering and mechanics
+Bill Best, mechanical engineering and mechanics, director of science, technology and society, co-director of Lehigh IDEAS

 Bill Best is Professor of Practice of Mechanical Engineering and Mechanics in the P.C.
 Rossin College of Engineering and Applied Science, and he is the Co-Director of IDEAS: Integrated Degree in Engineering, Arts and Sciences.
 His scholarly interests include Technological Catastrophes, Ethical Issues in Engineering and the Social Implications of Technology.
 Specifically he focuses his attention on the 'Public Inquiry Process' in 20th-Century Britain as it pertained to the social, political, and technological response to building collapses and railway disasters.
 He is also interested in the engineering ethics of medical technology as well as technology in literature and popular culture.